TABLE OF CONTENTS

 How to Create an Invoice from a Purchase Order

-- Select the relevant Purchase Order and fill out the required data.
+and fill out the required data.

 4. Check the original paper or electronic Invoice from the supplier.
 Is the invoice amount different from the order amount?
 If yes, you have some discrepancies that you need to reflect in your Invoice in Precoro.
 Look through the items and change them accordingly if there are discrepancies.
 If you have new items, add them to your Invoice, or delete the items you do not have from this document.